gustavohoze/GoWay/README.md

 GoWay leverages the following key functionalities:

-* **Offline Data Storage:** Building and facility data, as well as navigation path information and images, are stored locally on the device, ensuring offline functionality.
+* **Offline Data Storage:** Building and facility data and navigation path information, and images are stored locally on the device, ensuring offline functionality.
 * **Custom Map Annotations:** MapKit is used to display custom annotations for each building and facility within Green Office Park.
 * **Route Calculation:** CoreLocation data is utilized to calculate optimal outdoor routes between selected buildings.
 * **Image-Based Navigation:** A curated collection of geotagged images is used to provide step-by-step visual guidance during navigation.